To ensure that you have the best experience with Livescore, here are some recommendations concerning PDF files you will import:

 What should you really not import:

-- If the number of pages of the part you are trying to convert exceeds the amount of Livescore credits you own for the current month (maximum 500 pages per month), you will not be able to convert your sheet music to LiveScore.
+- If the number of pages of the piece you are trying to convert exceeds the amount of Livescore credits you own for the current month (maximum 10 pages in the free trial, maximum 50 pages in Newzik Essentials) , you will not be able to convert your sheet music to LiveScore.

 - Vertical staves.
 In this case, you should first rotate the file 90 degrees to make the staves appear horizontally.